sourabhnamdev/AI-Automation-Video-Generating/youtube-autoupload-python/README.md

 The YouTube Auto-Upload Bot is a Python script utilizing Selenium that automates the process of uploading videos to YouTube.
 This documentation provides step-by-step instructions on how to set up and use the bot.

 Prerequisites
 Python: Ensure Python is installed on your system.
-You can download it from python.org.
+You can download it from store with specific version.

 Selenium: Install Selenium using pip: